vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-overview.md

 For most call scenarios, you can use the Sinch SDKs on a smartphone or on web client to establish calls without the need of backend integration.
 For additional control or flexibility of the calls, you can use the Sinch REST APIs to manage the calls.

 Controlling a call from your application backend is done by responding to callbacks from the Sinch dashboard and/or by calling REST APIs in the Sinch dashboard from your application backend.
-For more details on the callbacks triggered from the Sinch dashboard see the `Callback API <callbackAPI>`.
+For more details on the callbacks triggered from the Sinch dashboard see the [Callback API](doc:callbackAPI).

-For more details on the REST APIs to that can be used to manage calls see the `Calling API <calling-api>`.
+For more details on the REST APIs to that can be used to manage calls see the [Calling API](doc:calling-api).

 These are the typical call scenarios that you can control with the Sinch Callback and Calling APIs: